 Information on visas to Australia can be found on the Department of Home Affairs website.

-The Visa Finder tool can help you find the visa most likely to meet your specific circumstances.
+Explore visa options on the department's website to help you find the visa most likely to meet your specific circumstances.

-- Visa fees and processing times
+- Visa fees

 - Visa requirements (health, character, biometrics)